 Fake News quickly took up their cause to smear the POTUS by implication.
-The resulting tsunami of Fake News attacks on Seuss led to the canceling of six Dr. Seuss books.
+The resulting tsunami of Fake News attacks on Seuss led to the cancellation of six Dr. Seuss books.

 So, who were these knuckleheads, anyway?

 39-year-old Katie Ishizuka-Stephens and 36-year-old Ramon Stephens are race-obsessed college critters.
-Programmed by the far-left schools and universities they never escaped from, they see everything through a skin-color lens.
+Programmed by far-left schools and universities they never escaped, they see everything through a skin-color lens.
 Indeed, I would be remiss in not mentioning that Katie is half-white and half-Japanese, while Ramon is black.
 These details matter greatly to the pair, who likely chose each other genetically rather than by any other metric.

 Being half-white, Katie still had 50% evil white privilege.
 By marrying black, she reduced that wickedness greatly, earning social credit with communist college czars and social media witch doctors.
 Of course, Katie could have accrued more points by marrying a black woman, or better still, a black transsexual, and it is still possible since Ramon could make the transition.